 Table of Contents

-The film opens in a military field hospital toward the end of World War Two.
+Somewhere In The Night opens in a military field hospital toward the end of World War Two.
 Our narrator (Hodiak) is a severely wounded soldier, bandaged head to toe, incapable of speech.
 Through the voice-over and some muted interactions, we learn his name: George Taylor.

 But Taylor’s not just wounded.
 He’s also suffering from total amnesia.